0J0P0/Search-and-Analysis-of-Information/README.md

 docker-compose stop
 ```

 This will stop the container but keep it available for future use.

+Similarly, from the docker extension in VSCode, you can right click on the container and select "Stop".

 ---

-# Contact for Questions

-If you have any questions or run into issues, feel free to reach out via:

-- **Email**: juan.pablo.zaldivar@estudiantat.upc.edu